Home Google Tools How To Add a Contact Form on Google Sites | Google Booking Form

 2.2

-Now head over to ‘Responses’, and ensure that you have ‘Accepting responses’ turned on.
+Now head over to ‘Responses’ and ensure that you have ‘Accepting responses’ turned on.

 You can also create a spreadsheet and collect all your responses within it.

-If you’re using customer relationship management (CRM) software and wish to email the responses instead, use Zapier to connect Google Forms with your CRM.
+If you’re using a customer relationship management (CRM) software and wish to email the responses instead, use Zapier to connect Google Forms with your CRM.

 It covers: